Ahmad-Hazrati/PP1/README.md

 ## Credits

+Thanks to Reuben Ferrante, my code institute mentor, for his guidance and insight and the constant confidence boost to help me in the right direction.

+The Slack community.
+The amount of help and support and encouragement I recieved really helped throughout the project.

+W3Schools for their exceptional explanations and useful examples.

+Coolors - Used to create my colour palette.

+Balsamiq - Used to build wireframes for my website.

+W3C Validator - A validator used to check my HTML and CSS structure and format periodically throughout the build.

 - The overall project idea and concept is taken from [Love Running Project](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode)
 - - Instructions on coding of response navigation bar without JavaScript are taken from [Kevin Powell Youtube Tutorial](https://www.youtube.com/watch?v=8QKOaTYvYUA/)